KyberNetwork/smart-contracts/README.md

 This repository contains kyber network smart contracts.
 For more details, please visit our [developer portal](https://developer.kyber.network/)

+## Setup
+1. Clone this repo
+2. `npm i`

 ## Compilation with Buidler
-`bash compilation.sh`
+`./compilation.sh`

 ## Testing full contract suite with Buidler
-1. If contracts have not been compiled, run `bash compilation.sh`.
+1. If contracts have not been compiled, run `./compilation.sh`.
 This step can be skipped subsequently.
 2. Run `./test.sh`
 3. Use `-f` for running a specific test file.